AlishbaTariq-atk/AlishbaTariq-atk/README.md

 ## Projects Showcase 🛠️

- 1. Airport Management System (C++)
+ 1. *Airport Management System (C++)*
+      <br></br>
-    ( Implemented a comprehensive system that efficiently manages multiple aspects of airport operations, such as passenger management, flight scheduling, and baggage handling.
-By leveraging OOP concepts, I showcased my ability to create software solutions that are modular, scalable, and easily maintainable.)
+      Implemented a comprehensive system that efficiently manages multiple aspects of airport operations, such as passenger management, flight scheduling, and baggage handling.
+By leveraging OOP concepts, I showcased my ability to create software solutions that are modular, scalable, and easily maintainable.

-2. Tic-Tac-Toe (Python)
+2. *Tic-Tac-Toe (Python)*
+     <br></br>
-    ( A console-based Tic Tac Toe game implemented in Python.
-Two players can take turns to play the game.)
+     A console-based Tic Tac Toe game implemented in Python.
+Two players can take turns to play the game.

-3. Tic-Tac-Toe (C++)
+3. *Tic-Tac-Toe (C++)*
+     <br></br>
-   ( Recreated the intresting game in C++)
+     Recreated the intresting game in C++

 And other small projects throughout my course studies...